derlehner/DT_Platform_Comparison/README.md

 #### Portability

 ##### Continuous Integration & Continuous Development (CI/CD)
 The Azure [DevOps Services](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/) provide dedicated CI/CD support via so-called [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/).
-There is also [documentation](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/apps/devops-dotnet-webapp) provided on how to use this tooling.
+There is also [documentation](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/apps/devops-dotnet-webapp) provided on how to use this tooling. as a result, this requirement is fulfilled.

+##### Portability
+As all investigated tools are cloud-native in nature, but there is also an option for standalone deployment, this requirement is fulfilled.
 #### Maintainability

 ##### Modifiability
 The REST API provided by the ADT service [offers operations that allow to change DTs and their properties](https://docs.microsoft.com/en-us/rest/api/digital-twins/controlplane/endpoints), also during runtime of the actual system.
+Therefore, this requirement is fulfilled.

 ##### Reusability
 As the Digital Twin Definition Language (DTDL) used by Microsoft Azure Digital Twins to describe components is [JSON-LD-based](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-models), this allows easy reusability using copy and paste of json properties.
+As this is also possible between projects, this requirement is fulfilled.

 #### Performance

 ##### Real-Time Behavior
 There is some information on how data can be transported to the IoT-Hub in real-time https://docs.microsoft.com/en-us/azure/architecture/example-scenario/data/realtime-analytics-vehicle-iot.
 However, current technical limitations do not allow to provide real-time support to the cloud, where the actual DT is running in the ADT service.
+Therefore, this requirement is partially fulfilled.

-##### Functional Suitability
+#### Functional Suitability

-#### Compatibility

-##### Platform Interoperability

 ##### Bi-Directional Synchronization
+The bi-directional synchronization can be achieved via the IoT-Hub.
+However, our experiments showed that for actually implementing this, limited support is provided, because the code for synchronization must be created manually.
+Thus, this requirement is partially fulfilled.

 ##### Verify & Validate
+Our experiments showed that the ADT service automatically detects invalid structures during runtime, but to the best of our knowledge, there is no support by the Azure platform to run test cases before the deployment of a DT.
+As a result, this requirements is partially fulfilled.
 ##### Convergence
+As to the best ouf our knowledge, there is yet no dedicated support by the Azure platform for Convergence.
+Therefore, this requirement is not fulfilled.

 #### Usability